Wildfire News & Mitigation

 Please email wildfire@hideoututah.gov if you’re interested in joining our committee’s effort as we are actively recruiting community participation.

-The Hideout Wildfire Committee includes Mayor Ralph Severini, Lauren Major, Jonathan Gunn, Steve Allen, representatives from Hideout HOAs and the Wasatch Fire Department – Chief Eric Hales, Assistant Chief, Clint Neerings, and Battalion Chief Troy Morgan.
+The Hideout Wildfire Committee includes Mayor Ralph Severini, Lauren Major, Joshua Klein, Jonathan Gunn, Steve Allen, representatives from Hideout HOAs and the Wasatch Fire Department – Chief Eric Hales, Assistant Chief, Clint Neerings, and Battalion Chief Troy Morgan.

 Wasatch Fire District – (435) 940-9636 https://wasatchcountyfire.com/contact